Hunger and Hope: Lessons from Ethiopia and Guatemala

-In producing it, I hoped to make these points clear: hunger is beatable; modern aid from the rich world is a smart investment; and each American citizen — whether motivated by “love thy neighbor” or just by a desire to live in a safer and more stable world — can make a difference.
-I hope to inspire people to get involved, either by supporting an NGO that tickles their philanthropic fancy or by supporting an advocacy organization (like Bread for the World) which lobbies in Congress for hungry people and those in extreme poverty.
+In producing it, I hoped to make these points clear: Hunger is beatable.
+Modern aid from the rich world is a smart investment.
+And every American citizen — whether motivated by "love thy neighbor" or just by a desire to live in a safer and more stable world — can make a difference.
+I hope to inspire people to get involved, either by supporting an NGO that tickles their philanthropic fancy or by supporting an advocacy organization (like Bread for the World) that lobbies in Congress for hungry people and those in extreme poverty.
 In a nutshell: Ending hunger in our lifetime is a good and realistic goal, we're on a good track to make that happen, and with well-funded NGOs and the support of the US government, we can see that day in our lifetime.

 What challenges did writing the script present?

 You can only fit 6,000 words into an hour-long script.
-It was frustrating not to be able to cover things in more depth; several topics I wanted to discuss just couldn't fit (like migration, remittances, the impact of Chinese investment in the developing world, and dealing with the cynicism many have as a knee-jerk reaction to development aid).
+It was frustrating not to be able to cover things in more depth; several topics I wanted to discuss just couldn't fit (like migration, remittances, the impact of Chinese investment in the developing world, and the knee-jerk cynical reaction many people have to development aid).
 But the program is dense as it is, and I think it just about maxes out the ability of even the most committed viewer to stay focused and absorb all that's covered.
 Every word earns its place.

 Making the show engaging while appropriately serious was important.
 My style is a bit sprightly for a show on this topic, and we snuck in a couple of light moments (including one lonely joke).
 But the hour really is a 60-minute primer on the economics and the humanity of hunger.